Paarthurnax: History and naming

 The holotype skull of Paarthurnax, specimen TxVP 41881-1, was discovered during the 1970s at the Briar Site Locality of the Aptian to Albian Holly Creek Formation in southwest Arkansas.
 The skull was subsequently given to Dr. N. F. Williams of what is now the Arkansas Geological Survey before being occasionally discussed in various papers.
 It was briefly described in 1973, shared with Wann Langston Jr. in 1975 and at one point regarded as having affinities with goniopholidids.
 It was eventually tentatively referred to Paluxysuchus in 2021, though no thorough description of the material was provided until 2025 when the material was given the name Paarthurnax by Nathan C. Platt, Thomas L. Adams and Christopher A. Brochu.

-Paarthurnax was named after the dragon of the same name from the video game The Elder Scrolls V: Skyrim, though no explanation for this inspiration is given by the type description of the genus.
-The species name holliensis on the other hand is explained as referencing the Holly Creek Formation, where the fossil material was discovered.
+Paarthurnax was named after a dragon of the same name from the video game The Elder Scrolls V: Skyrim, though no explanation for this inspiration is given by the type description of the genus.
+In the source material, Paarthurnax spells Ambition, Overlord, Cruelty in Dovahzul, a Constructed Language in The Elder Scrolls V: Skyrim.
+The specific name holliensis refers to the Holly Creek Formation, where the fossil material was discovered.